 Understanding your COMT gene type can provide valuable insights into your mental health, as it may be linked to specific symptoms and risks, such as anxiety, depression, and stress resilience.

-This article explores how different COMT gene variations affect mental health and what you can do to manage potential risks effectively.
+This discussion will explore how different COMT gene variations affect mental health and what you can do to manage potential risks effectively.

 The catechol-O-methyltransferase (COMT) gene encodes an enzyme that metabolizes dopamine and other catecholamines.